Sematext Logs Reports and Components

 The Logs and Logs Count Time Series components are added by default to your Logs App.
 Additional Logs components that can be added to your App are Metric Panels, Logs Count, Top Values and Numeric Field Time Series.

 These can be configured by whichever search query you want in any way you want.
 Making it easy to set up your Logs Report just the way you want.

 Use them together with out-of-the-box metrics, from a Monitoring App, and you will go from metric spikes to Logs in seconds, and get to the root cause in minutes.
 Forget about ssh-ing to servers and grepping logs and find similar metric patterns with built-in metric correlations.

 Logs Component Settings¶

-Here's an image of the Log Events Component dropdown menu with log specific export and field editor features and the ability to add the component to a custom dashboard.
+Here's an image of the Log Table Component dropdown menu with log specific export and field editor features.

 From the Log Table Component, you can quickly add or remove columns, highlight values, create charts, and apply filters.
 See Logs Table Quick Actions for more details.